 How To Disinfect Your Home When Kids Go Back To School

-As a germaphobe, I discuss the best ways to disinfect your home from Covid-19 and other viruses.
+As a germaphobe, I discuss the best ways to disinfect your home from nasty viruses and bacteria that kids bring home from school.
 Once the kids walk through the door after school, there are steps you need to take to keep germs out of your house.
 I’ve got details on exactly what to do to make sure your home is germ-free without exposing your family to toxic chemicals.

 Disclosure: This post contains affiliate links, which means if you make a purchase through these links, we may receive a small commission at no extra cost to you.

-Let’s face it – we want our kids to be as safe and germ-free as possible, and we don’t want them bringing germs into our homes (like SARS-CoV-2, the cause of COVID-19).
+Let’s face it – we want our kids to be as safe and germ-free as possible, and we don’t want them bringing germs into our homes (like influenza, COVID and norovirus).

-The EPA has a fairly long list of disinfectants for use against the SARS-CoV-2 virus, but some of these, like quaternary ammonium compounds, cause symptoms such as respiratory distress and skin irritation, among other health concerns.
+The EPA has a fairly long list of disinfectants for use against the SARS-CoV-2 virus and other viruses, but some of these, like quaternary ammonium compounds, cause symptoms such as respiratory distress and skin irritation, among other health concerns.
 My goal is to disinfect with products that won’t cause harm to my family’s health.

 Being a germaphobe, I’ve come up with a game plan for what after-school disinfecting will look like in our house (without using chemicals that are harmful to the health of my family), and thought I’d share some of my best disinfecting tips.